3-D Secure

 Depending on the data provided, the card issuing bank determines which flow to apply.
 In the frictionless flow no further customer interaction is required, in the challenge flow the customer will be redirected to its bank’s authentication page (as with 3D Secure 1.0).
 The Gateway automatically handles any necessary data exchanges and redirects.
 The transaction response will only ask your system once to redirect the customer.

-To improve your chances to apply for the frictionless flow, you should transmit as many 3D Secure related data as you have.
+To improve your chances for the frictionless flow, you should transmit as many 3DS related data as you have.
 Refer to 3-D Secure 2 Fields for detailed field documentation.

 Related Articles